byRyo/Debug-Menu-cpp-v65-165/README.md

 Custom debug menu developed for Brawl Stars v65.165 (arm64-v8a).
 The framework is written entirely in C++ and demonstrates how in-game debug overlays and internal tooling can be implemented using low-level techniques.
+Yes I called it Heavy Hook because the apk is called heavy brawl.

 ---